-As the final mortgage was redeemed during 2013/14, the council no longer has any requirement to set aside a proportion of its receipts.
+The council does not have any requirement to set aside a proportion of its receipts.
 All of the authority's capital receipts may now be used for either the redemption of debt or financing new capital expenditure as an alternative to new borrowing.